 The lists in topics are comprehensive but new items are often added with updates to Manifold and may appear in the product before they appear in this documentation.
 See the list in the query builder tab of the Command Window for an authoritative list of operators, commands and functions.

-See the SQL Constants and Literals topic for some useful constants.
+See the Identifiers, Constants and Literals topic for some useful constants.
 For information on functions that use a <filter> argument or which produce a filter definition matrix, see the How Matrix Filters Work topic.

 Add an Index to a Table